Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 ### Q9 	Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
 In a relational database model data is stored in a collection of tables, each having a unique name.
 Within each table there are columns, which store categorical data, and rows (or tuples) that store relational data.
 For example in a database of books, a row will provide information about each element.
 Lets say in this example that is each book.
 A row may consist of a ID number, title, author, date of publication, genre, length.
-The columns however will be the cate*gorical data, so in this case there will be a column for each of the above pieces of infoprmation related to each individual book.
+The columns however will be the categorical data, so in this case there will be a column for each of the above pieces of infoprmation related to each individual book.
-Each table will have a **primary key?**, which is a *unique* identifier for each element.
+Each table will have a **primary key**, which is a *unique* identifier for each element.
 If the table is linked to another table, lets say in this case there is a table for each author's information(Auth-ID, name, nationality, age, country of residence) then a **foreign key** would be used to link the tables.
 In this case perhaps instead of having an author name in the original table, it wouldf have an author ID thus linking to the authors details.
 Relations are represented in three basic way:
 - **One to one** relations are when there is only one record on each side fo the relationship.
 In the above example think Author ID <-> Author name.
 - **One to many** relations consist of a lopsided amount of records, with one on one side and more than one on the other.
 Tink for example Author ->Book1, Book2, Book3
 - **Many to many** relationships are when there are multiple records on both sides of the relationship.
 For for academic books that have multiple authors, you would have Auth1, Auth2, Auth3 <-> Book1, Book2, Book3.

 ### Q10 Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.
-Relational databases require integrity, otherwise what is the point?
+Relational databases require integrity, otherwise data may be lost, overwritten, or become otherwise corrupted.
 There are three main types of integrity.
 **Entity integrity** requires every entity to have a unique and not-null primary key.
 You will often see this as some form of ID, like UserID, where any other property of an entity could be dublipacted.
 **Referential integrity** requires that every foreign key *is* a primary key of another table, and that it is not of a conflicting data type.
 This ensures that the reference is valid and data can be retrieved.
 **Domain integrity** means that every record in a domain meets the requirements specified by that domain.
 For example if the domain required your bank account number and you instead wrote 'bananas' this would mess up the integrity of the database.